-Arthur 'Artie' Ashworth was born in Gisborne on May 3 1920, seventh child and third son of Arthur John and Edna Mary Ashworth.
+Arthur 'Artie' Ashworth was born in Gisborne, New Zealand, on May 3 1920 - seventh child and third son of Arthur John and Edna Mary Ashworth.
 During the pre-war years he was employed as a Draughtsman at the Public Works Department Aerodrome Services in Wellington.
-He became the first man from Alexandra to enter the air force at the beginning of World War II when he applied in 1939 for a Short Term Commission in the RAF.
+He became the first man from Alexandra to enter the air force at the beginning of World War II when he applied in 1939 for a Short Term Commission in the RNZAF.
 His application was accepted, but due to the outbreak of war the RAF decided that he should do his preliminary training and obtain his wings in NZ.

 Pilot Officer Ashworth was posted to No 75 (New Zealand) Squadron at Feltwell (read his recollection of RAF Feltwell) on 25 January 1941, having become a screened pilot flying Ansons on wireless operator training.
 In the middle of February he flew his first solo on a Vickers Wellington after only 2 hours dual.
 Shortly afterwards, he was second pilot on his first operational flight.
 Following ten more trips as second pilot he was given his own crew and during April he took part in bombing Berlin.

 On May 8th he took a Wellington on a night operation to Hamburg, despite limited time as second pilot or captain and not having landed one at night.
 His target was the submarine shipbuilding yards.
 Following the release of his bombs, the searchlights in the area came on and his aircraft took some flak.
 His landing, however, was successful.
 He was promoted on June 8th.

 Flying Officer Ashworth left 75 Squadron on 12 June, moving on to 38 Squadron: first based in Malta then in Egypt from 31 August to 11 December.